– In the zone –

 At this stage, every step is automated and comes natural.
 That’s how ultimately important energy and attentional resources can be spared for a critical and unexpected event.

-But, getting to this level of precision, skill and confidence – and eventually to flow – is a product of years of prior training and experience
+But, getting to this level of precision, skill and confidence – and eventually to flow – is a product of years of prior training and experience.

-4- an autotelic personality: if you are high on intrinsic motivation, i.e. you are easily “motivated by a thing in itself” and not so much by external rewards (money, recognition), you are more likely to experience flow.
-This kind of personality is again associated with distinct neurobiological and genetic features.
+CHECK LIST: What favours flow?
+1- a clear goal you know how to act upon 2- immediate feedback on your activity or project: whether you have done it right or wrong, you directly get to see the consequences of your actions.
+This also means you can link back a certain outcome directly to your personal effort.
+3- a fine balance between your abilities and the demands of the activity 4- an autotelic personality: if you are high on intrinsic motivation, i.e. you are easily “motivated by a thing in itself” and not so much by external rewards (money, recognition), you are more likely to experience flow.
+This kind of personality is again associated with distinct neurobiological and genetic features. |

 But, what exactly happens inside the brain during flow?
 And how does it relate to other mental states?